TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

-   :attr:`__doc__` is the module's documentation string, or ``None`` if unavailable; :attr:`__annotations__` (optional) is a dictionary containing :term:`variable annotations <variable annotation>` collected during module body execution; :attr:`__file__` is the pathname of the file from which the module was loaded, if it was loaded from a file.
-The :attr:`__file__` attribute may be missing for certain types of modules, such as C modules that are statically linked into the interpreter; for extension modules loaded dynamically from a shared library, it is the pathname of the shared library file.
+   :attr:`__doc__` is the module's documentation string, or ``None`` if unavailable; :attr:`__annotations__` (optional) is a dictionary containing :term:`variable annotations <variable annotation>` collected during module body execution; :attr:`__file__` is the pathname of the file kutoka which the module was loaded, if it was loaded kutoka a file.
+The :attr:`__file__` attribute may be missing for certain types of modules, such as C modules that are statically linked into the interpreter; for extension modules loaded dynamically kutoka a shared library, it is the pathname of the shared library file.

    .. index:: single: __dict__ (module attribute)